gnarlyquack/dr-strangetest/README.txt

 Specifying Tests
 ----------------

-You can run individual tests or a subset of tests in your test suite by invoking EasyTest with one or more test specifiers.
+You can run individual tests or a subset of tests by invoking EasyTest with one or more paths to directories or files in your test suite.

-Path Specifiers

-Use a path specifier to run individual test directories or files.

-    [--path=]PATH

-PATH is a relative or absolute path to a file or directory.
-The leading '--path=' specifier is only necessary if the start of a path name conflicts with one of test specifiers described in this section.
-If the '--path=' prefix is used in the first test specifier, it must be preceded by '--' and a space to distinguish the test specifier from other options.

-A path specifier that corresponds to a file may be followed by a combination of function specifiers and class specifiers (described below).
-The file should contain the definitions of the functions and classes specified by the function and class specifiers.
-If a specified function and/or class is not found in the file, an error is reported.

-Function Specifiers

-Use a function specifier to run individual test functions within a test file.
+To run specific tests within a file, follow a file path with one or more of the following test specifiers:

     --function=FUNCTION[,FUNCTION...]

-FUNCTION is a fully-qualified function name.
+FUNCTION is a fully-qualified function name that is defined in the file.
 Multiple functions may be specified by separating each name with a comma.
-A function specifier must be preceded by a file specifier as described above.

-Class Specifiers

-Use a class specifier to run individual test classes with a test file and individual test methods within a test class.

     --class=CLASS[,CLASS...][::METHOD[,METHOD...]]

-CLASS is a fully-qualified class name.
+CLASS is a fully-qualified class name that is defined in the file.
 Multiple classes may be specified by separating each name with a comma.

-One or more methods may be specified for the last class in the list by separating the list of methods from the class name with '::'.
+To run a specific method within a class, separate the class name and method name with '::'.
 Multiple methods may be specified by separating each name with a comma.
-A class specifier must be preceded by a file specifier as described above.
+If multiple classes are listed, methods are associated only with the last class in the list.
+To specify methods for multiple classes, use multiple class specifiers.

 Command Line Options